Margaret Culkin Banning: Personal life

 She and Archibald Banning had four children, two of whom survived to adulthood.
-She was active in philanthrophy and served as a volunteer for the Junior League of Duluth, the American Association of University Women, and the League of Women Voters.
-She was a board member for the Duluth city symphony and public library, as well as a trustee of Vassar College from 1937 to 1945.

-She purchased the Friendly Hills estate near Tryon, North Carolina in 1936, and enjoyed the property seasonally for the remainder of her life.
+She was active in philanthropy and served as a volunteer for the Junior League of Duluth, the American Association of University Women, and the League of Women Voters.
+She was a board member for the Duluth City Symphony and Public Library, as well as a trustee of Vassar College from 1937 to 1945.
+She purchased the Friendly Hills estate near Tryon, North Carolina in 1936 and enjoyed the property seasonally for the remainder of her life.
 It was added to the National Register of Historic Places in 1998.

 In 1944, she married her second husband, LeRoy Salsich, a mining company executive.
-Banning was a lifelong Republican and Roman Catholic.
+Margaret Banning Salsich was a lifelong Republican and Roman Catholic.

 She died in Tryon, North Carolina on January 4, 1982.
 Banning was the first woman admitted to the Duluth Hall of Fame.
 She was honored by the city on May 21, 1969, which was proclaimed "Margaret Culkin Banning Day".